- Rebooting Basics

-Although dopamine is often referred to as the "pleasure molecule," this is not technically accurate.
-Dopamine is all about seeking and searching for rewards, the anticipation - it's our motivation and drive to pursue potential rewards or long term goals.
+Although dopamine is often referred to as a "pleasure molecule," this is not technically accurate.
+Dopamine is all about seeking and searching for rewards, the anticipation, the wanting, Dopmine provides the motivation and drive to pursue potential rewards or long term goals.
 Although controversial, it appears that the final reward or good feelings arises from opioids.
-Dopamine is wanting, opioids are liking.
+Put simply - Dopamine is wanting, opioids are liking.

 As psychologist Susan Weinschenk explained in a 2009 article, the neurotransmitter dopamine does not cause people to experience pleasure, but rather causes a seeking behavior.
 “Dopamine causes us to want, desire, seek out, and search,” she wrote.
 It is the opioid system that causes one to feel pleasure.
 Yet, “the dopamine system is stronger than the opioid system,” she explained.
 “We seek more than we are satisfied.”
 Addiction may be thought of as wanting run amok.